sssssswh/sssssswh.github.io/_projects/seam.md

 ## Project Overview

-This project was conducted in collaboration with two major Chinese automotive manufacturers: **FAW (China First Automobile Works)** and **China National Heavy Duty Truck Group**.
+This project was conducted in collaboration with two Chinese automotive manufacturers: **FAW (China First Automobile Works)** and **China National Heavy Duty Truck Group**.
 The goal was to develop an automated system for precise detection and rapid positioning of weld seams on wheel hubs, a critical component in vehicle manufacturing quality control.
 Traditional inspection methods faced significant challenges in terms of operational difficulty, low efficiency, environmental concerns, and safety issues.

 ## Key Contributions
 - Collaborated on **data collection, cleaning, and labeling**, followed by analysis to derive actionable insights.
 - Built **targeted CNN models (YOLO)** to locate and detect weld seams on wheel hubs.
 - Designed a comprehensive optical imaging solution including camera selection, lens configuration, and lighting setup.
-- Implemented a specialized detection algorithm that can complete weld seam identification with just a single 180° rotation.
-- Engineered a mechanical arm control system compatible with 25 different wheel hub models.
 - Developed a lightweight object detection algorithm to ensure real-time processing capabilities.

 ## Methodology